Punjab Kings: 2014 CLT20

-Heartbreak (2015-2020)
+Heartbreak (2015–2020)

-George Bailey continued to lead the side during the 2015 season.
+George Bailey continued to lead the team during the 2015 season.
 The team won just three of the 14 games and finished eighth in the league.
-David Miller finished the season as top scorer with 357 runs and Anureet Singh finished the season as the top wicket taker with 15 wickets.
+David Miller finished the season as top scorer with 357 runs and Anureet Singh was the leading wicket-taker with 15 wickets.

-David Miller and Murali Vijay captained the team in the first and second half of the 2016 season respectively.
+In 2016, David Miller began the season as captain but was replaced by Murali Vijay mid-season due to the team's poor form.
 The team finished eighth once again with only four wins.
-Murali Vijay was the top scorer with 453 runs and Sandeep Sharma was the top wicket taker with 15 wickets.
+Vijay was the top scorer with 453 runs and Sandeep Sharma took 15 wickets.